CLI reference

 Run identification

-Commands that operate on a run (stop, destroy, attach, logs, trace, audit, snapshot) accept a run ID or a run name:
+Commands that operate on a run (stop, destroy, logs, trace, audit, snapshot) accept a run ID or a run name:

 moat stop run_a1b2c3d4e5f6 # by full ID